khakhalin/notes/dictionary.md

 **Scala** (dev): functional programming language, improved Java.
 Compiles to Java bytecode.
 Looks vaguely like a mix of Java and Pascal, but inspired by Python: more features, shorter code, but without compromising the integrity.
 No semicolons; different ways to define variables, functions; declare types; can define control structures.
 Less verbose, runs faster, supports parallelism better.

+**SGD** (ml): Stochastic Gradient Descent.
+When gradient is calculated for every point, instead of the entire dataset (as for classic, aka batch gradient descent), or a large-ish number of points (mini-batch). [ref](https://www.geeksforgeeks.org/ml-stochastic-gradient-descent-sgd/)

 **Singular Value Decomposition** (math): A = UDV, where U and V are unitary (orthonormal, may be complex), and D is diagonal with d_ii ∈ R, d_ii>0.
 Dimensions: mn = mm∙mn∙nn.
 More general than spectral decomposition, as applies to all matrices on C, unlike QDQᵀ that only works for symmetic, or a slightly more general PDP⁻¹ for diagonalizable (sum dim eigenspaces = dim A).

 **SMOTE** (stats): Synthetic Minority Oversampling Technique.
 A simple approach to oversampling (supplementing) under-represented categories by creating fake points (in pD of variables describing each case), that are linearlly shifted from under-represented points to one of its closest neighbors. [wiki](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis)